 Ranch Water is a 3-ingredient cowboy thirst quencher born in the miserably hot, dry dusty summers of West Texas.
 Topo Chico mineral water, lime juice, and tequila are all you need for this low-calorie favorite of house parties and dive bars.

-Topo Chico is the key, these mineral waters of an inactive volcano are rumored to have cured an Aztec Princess of a mysterious illness back in the 1400s.
+Topo Chico is the key to a great ranch water recipe.
+These mineral waters of an inactive volcano are rumored to have cured an Aztec Princess of a mysterious illness back in the 1400s.
 Surely if the waters themselves have magical properties, then the addition of tequila and lime juice will only make them that much more magical.
-As a fanboy, I have to admit, this sparkling mineral water does seem to have a life of its own and elevates this simple cocktail beyond its three simple ingredients.
+As a fanboy, I have to admit, this sparkling mineral water does seem to have a life of its own and elevates this simple ranch water recipe beyond its three simple ingredients.

 Ranch Water Ingredients